What are the most important things to know about fosamprenavir?

 Take fosamprenavir according to your health care provider’s instructions.
-Do not miss a dose of fosamprenavir, and do not change your dose or stop taking fosamprenavir without first talking with your health care provider.
+Do not miss aof fosamprenavir, and do not change your dose or stop taking fosamprenavir without first talking with your health care provider.

 Take fosamprenavir tablets by mouth with or without food.